wassamz/auth0_react18_demoapp/README.md

 REACT_APP_AUTH0_AUDIENCE=AUTH0-AUDIENCE
 ```

-**_NOTE:_** For the Sign Up to work, you need to enable Username-Password-Authentication on your Applciation account.
+**_NOTE:_** For the Sign Up to work, you need to enable Username-Password-Authentication on your Application account.
 Auth0 Dashboard > Autehntication > Database

 Next, execute the following command to run the JSON server API: